aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ### 5.2 Tar Level Data

-This section describe how to upload dicoms files and how to start and monitor mri_upload processes.
+This section describe how to upload DICOM studies and how to start and monitor mri_upload processes.

 Dicoms that have been successfuly uploaded and processed can be downloaded with